 Where We Are

 Our campus is located on the west side of Baltimore, just blocks from the Inner Harbor, where you will find a wide variety of shopping and dining options, including national chains such as Barnes & Noble, and the Hard Rock Café.
-The Inner Harbor is also home to the National Aquarium Baltimore, the Maryland Science Center and Harborplace.
+The Inner Harbor is also home to the National Aquarium Baltimore, the Maryland Science Center, and Power Plant Live.

 The reason Baltimore is known as “Charm City” has much to do with the people who live here.
 Folks are unpretentious, mostly blue-collar, and fiercely loyal to their families, neighborhoods, and sports teams.
 When they tell you "Welcome to Bawlmer, hon!" (in that wonderfully unique Baltimore accent) the endearment is not in jest.
 They truly are happy to meet visitors and newcomers and show off their city.